 Cost of Living: $650-950 per month

-While safety in Medellin has come a long way, some areas of the city can be unsafe.
-Regardless of which area you’re in, take care when walking outside at night.
+- While safety in Medellin has come a long way, some areas of the city can be unsafe.
+Regardless of your area, take care when walking outside at night.
 Check out our ultimate guide to where to stay in Medellin for more information about safe neighborhoods

 San Jose, Costa Rica